wyfbw07/LIN-Payload-Encode-Decode-Tool/README.md

 ## What's New

-- This tool now supports parsing of LDF file.
+- This tool now supports decoding of LDF frames.

 ## To Dos

-- Decoding and encoding of LIN frame payloads.
+- Encoding of LIN frame payloads.
+- Complete reconstructing LDF parser so that it can parse normally even if the file content structure is not exactly identical.